-Harvard Graduate School of Design, Master of Landscape Architecture, 2011
+Harvard University, Graduate School of Design, Master of Landscape Architecture, 2011

 Northeastern University, Bachelor of Science in Business Administration, Duel Concentration in Entrepreneurship and Marketing, 1998

 Select Professional Experience

 Volunteer EP Event Producer, Boston Society of Landscape Architects, July 2012 to Present

 As the Emerging Professionals (EP) Event Producer, I collaborate with the EP Chair, Nina Chase, to develop and execute events-based strategy to foster professional growth and community development for members of the Boston Society of Landscape Architects (BSLA) Emerging Professional Group.
 In essence, I design event-based experiences in order to strengthen our professional design community.
 I loath name-tags, bulleted PowerPoint slides and clammy handshakes; my self-directed charge is to foreground the social component of professional networking in a fresh engaging fashion that is in line with the attitudes of young designers.
 In the course of the last year, by means of engaging program and a whole lot of outreach, the BSLA EP group now boasts 200+ members.